 A gear loft is a mesh shelf that hangs from the top of the tent interior.
 It’s a handy feature for storing items that you want to keep off the tent floor or easily accessible.

-Drawbacks: They reduce headroom in the tent and the items stored can be hard to reach for shorter people or children.
+• Cons: They can reduce headroom in the tent and the items stored can be hard to reach for shorter people or children.

 Mesh Panels